Treats low testosterone. This testosterone injection is a first-choice treatment, but you have to get it in your doctor's office each time.

-Testosterone gel works by adding or replacing the hormone testosterone in your body.
+Testosterone topical solution works by adding or replacing the hormone testosterone in your body.
 Testosterone is responsible for causing and maintaining many of the changes in male bodies from puberty on.

 › There have been reports of people on Aveed (Testosterone Undecanoate Injection) who have developed high levels of calcium in the blood, which can be bad for the kidneys.
 This can happen if you are unable to move around or if you have cancer.
 If you notice a metallic taste in your mouth, muscle or joint pain or a bad headache, talk to your doctor, since they may have to stop the medication.

 › If you're on Aveed (Testosterone Undecanoate Injection), and you notice pain in your abdomen, or if your skin or the whites of your eyes turn yellow, call your doctor immediately.
 This can be liver damage.

 › A first-choice treatment for low testosterone in men.

 › The first two shots are spaced out by a month, then each shot after that is given every 10 weeks.